Adam S. Miller

-Adam S. Miller is an American author of religious criticism and interpretation, with an focus on contemporary Latter-day Saint lay theology.
+Adam S. Miller is an American author of religious criticism and interpretation, with a focus on contemporary Latter-day Saint lay theology.
 Miller is also a professor of philosophy at Collin College in McKinney, Texas, where he directs the college's honors program.

 Miller's work offers fresh interpretation on topics such as Christ's atonement, the appropriate relationship of faith and scholarship, and the nature of Latter-day Saint testimony.
 Miller co-founded Salt Press, a publisher of Mormon studies sold to BYU's Maxwell Institute, and also founded and serves as co-director of the annual colloquia, the Mormon Theology Seminar.